projectacrn/acrn-hypervisor/doc/tutorials/enable_ivshmem.rst

    target VM by target Peer ID and inject MSI interrupt to the target VM.

 Notification Receiver (VM):
-   VM receives MSI interrupt and forward it to related application.
+   VM receives MSI interrupt and forwards it to related application.

 ACRN supports up to 8 (MSI-X) interrupt vectors for ivshmem device.
 Guest VMs shall implement their own mechanism to forward MSI interrupts